citusdata/citus_docs/faq/faq.rst

 How do I ingest the results of a query into a distributed table?
 ----------------------------------------------------------------

-Citus supports the `INSERT / SELECT <https://www.postgresql.org/docs/9.6/static/sql-insert.html>`_ syntax for copying the results of a query on a distributed table into a distributed table, when the tables are colocated.
+Citus supports the `INSERT / SELECT <https://www.postgresql.org/docs/9.6/static/sql-insert.html>`_ syntax for copying the results of a query on a distributed table into a distributed table, when the tables are :ref:`co-located <colocation>`.

-If your tables are not colocated, or you are using append distribution, there are workarounds you can use (for eg. using COPY to copy data out and then back into the destination table).
+If your tables are not co-located, or you are using append distribution, there are workarounds you can use (for eg. using COPY to copy data out and then back into the destination table).
 Please contact us if your use-case demands such ingest workflows.